-Council has made some assumptions that underlie the proposed scenario.
+Council has made a number of assumptions which underlie the proposed scenario.
 The most critical assumption is that national standards will increasingly specify the requirements for local infrastructure.
 The specific assumptions made by the Council (and the confidence in each of these and potential effects of uncertainty) for the useful lives of assets, growth or decline in demand for services, and increase or decrease in the level of service are provided below.